This article is part of a larger series on Retail Management.

 - Display expert reviews or product awards.

 Social proof provides you with the easiest persuasion strategy to deliver a compelling offer in a format that consumers trust the most.
 The customer reviews and expert feedback show your potential buyers how popular your products are.
 It also allows you to demonstrate how these products can make their lives easier and enhance the performance of the main product they are purchasing.

 3. Limit the Number of Product Recommendations

-Limiting the total number of options you try to cross sell is a sound practice, especially for small businesses.
+Limiting the total number of options you try to cross-sell is a sound practice, especially for small businesses.
 Business owners sometimes forget to exercise restraint and display a long list of additional products customers can purchase.
-When this happens, buyers can become overwhelmed with side offers that they abandon their shopping cart altogether.
+When this happens, buyers can become so overwhelmed with side offers that they abandon their shopping cart altogether.
 They start looking more closely at product brands and wonder if they can get a much better deal if they browse some more.

 4. Focus on the Total Price at Checkout